Getting around Kyoto

 The fastest way to get to the Arashiyama area is by train.

-The fare system is different for different transport companies and, especially in the case of transfers or day tickets, it is quite difficult to know which lines a given ticket is valid for and which ones are not.
+The fare system varies from one transport company to another and, especially in the case of transfers or day passes, it is quite difficult to know which routes are valid and which are not.

 In Kyoto, there are two basic types of day pass + one popular pass for the entire Kansai area.